 Here are the Top 10 Reasons a K-1 Fiance Visas are denied.

 Reason 1.
 Your fiancé has violated the terms of his or her U.S. visa in the past.
-Overstaying a visa by more than 180 days for example can cause your fiancé to not be able to obtain a fiancé visa for 3 years.
+Overstaying a U.S. visa by more than 180 days for example can cause your fiancé to not be able to obtain a fiancé visa (or be able to come to the U.S. at all) for 3 years or 10 years if the overstay was over one year.

 Reason 3 Either the U.S. Citizen or his or her fiancé has past criminal issues.
 Any past criminal matter should be evaluated by an Attorney, prior to filing, to make sure it will not cause the fiance visa case to be denied.
 If the U.S. Citizen does not qualify to obtain a fiance visa then the marriage green card (while the fiance is abroad) should be explored.
 The last thing you would want to do is file a case that has very little chance of being approved and waste the time involved in having USCIS deny your case.
 It is far better to take the time to resolve any issues prior to filing anything with USCIS.

 Reason 4 One of you is not free to marry.
 A fiance visa case will be denied if it is filed before you are legally divorced.
 Prior to filing you should make absolutely sure that all previous marriages, for both parties, are completely terminated.
-There are plenty of people who believe that they are legally divorced, when, in fact, their divorce has not gone through.
+This means that all prior marriages have terminated either by death, divorce, or annulment.
+There are plenty of people who believe that they are legally divorced, when, in fact, their divorce has not been finalized.
 If you are unsure if your divorce is final you should consult with a family law attorney in the state where your divorce was filed.

 Reason 5 It has been more than 2 years since you last saw your fiancé in person.
 Seeing someone on Skype does not count as an in person meeting.
 Keep receipts, plane tickets and other evidence of any in-person meetings you have with your fiancé.
-You can have this requirement waived based on medical or religious reasons.
+You may be able to have this requirement waived based on medical or religious reasons.

 Reason 7.
 Not Telling the Truth on Your paperwork.
 Lying or misleading USCIS on paperwork can lead to denial and other very serious long-term consequences.
 Simply do not do it.
 The potential cost is too great.
 If you believe you have a reason to lie in your case speak to an immigration attorney.
-Many times, things that you believe will cause you problems in your case can be corrected.
+Many times, things that you believe will cause you problems in your case, are not big problems and can be corrected.

 Reason 9.
 The Consular Officer has reason to believe that the relationship is not real.
-This may include a large age difference, limited visits between the parties, not speaking a same language or there being a short amount of time from the time of meeting to the time of applying for the fiancé visa.
+This includes, but is not limited to, a large age difference between the parties, limited visits between the parties, different religions, not speaking a same language, not complying with cultural norms of the fiance’s country, or there being a short amount of time from the time of meeting to the time of applying for the fiancé visa.

 Reason 10.
 Your fiancé has a bad interview.
+This is a big reason.
 Your fiancé should know a lot about you in order to have a good interview.
-It may be embarrassing to you but tell her all about yourself, your past relationships and any criminal history.
+It may be embarrassing to you but tell her all about yourself, your current economic situation (job, living situation etc.), your past relationships and any criminal history.
 If something is brought up about you at the interview your fiance should know about it.
 Not knowing important facts about you is a serious red flag to USCIS.
 You should go over the fiance visa interview questions with your fiance prior to his or her interview.
+Your fiance should also bring plenty of evidence, including, but not limited to, all documents filed in the case, to the interview.

-If all goes well in the process the case should be either approved the same day or within about a week.
-You fiance will then come to the United States and you will have 90 days to get married.
+If all goes well in the process the fiance visa should be either approved the same day or within about a week.
+You fiance will then come to the United States and you will have 90 days to get married to you.
 You will then file the adjustment of status paperwork so that your fiance may obtain his or her permanent residency (green card).

 Sometimes, I am asked if there is a way to bring a fiance into the United States sooner.
 For example, in H-1b cases there is something known as premium processing.
 Basically, the employer in this type of case can pay an an extra filing fee so that the case can be adjudicated sooner.
 Unfortunately, at present, premium processing is not available in fiance visa cases.
 For now the best way to bring your fiance into the United States is to file a quality petition, with strong supporting evidence, and avoid the 10 reasons fiance visas are denied described above.